Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: The effect ratio and methods for sensitivity analysis

-The proof of Proposition \ref{thm.equiv} is presented in the appendix, and requires showing that over elements of $\Omega$, $\bar{L}_\Gamma/\text{se}(\bar{L}_\Gamma)$ is a strictly increasing function of McNemar's statistic $T_M(\bZ, \bY) = \sum_{i=1}^nZ_{ij}Y_{ij}$, the number of encouraged individuals for whom an event occurred.
-The statistics then have perfect rank correlation over $\bz\in\Omega$, implying identical $p$-values for any data set.
-Because $\varphi^{(0)}(\alpha,\Gamma)$ is valid under the weak null, the sensitivity analyses for binary outcomes presented in \citet{Baiocchi:2010}, motivated under Fisher's sharp null, is also an asymptotically correct sensitivity analysis for the effect ratio equaling zero in the presence of effect heterogeneity.
-Indeed, \textit{any} sensitivity analysis conducted using McNemar's test statistic is not only exact for Fisher's sharp null, but is also asymptotically correct for the null of no average effect in the study population.
+The proof of Proposition \ref{thm.equiv} is presented in the web-based supplement, and requires showing that over elements of $\Omega$, $\bar{L}_\Gamma/\text{se}(\bar{L}_\Gamma)$ is a strictly increasing function of McNemar's statistic $T_M(\bZ, \bY) = \sum_{i=1}^nZ_{ij}Y_{ij}$, the number of encouraged individuals for whom an event occurred.
+Because $\varphi^{(0)}(\alpha,\Gamma)$ is valid under the weak null of no effect ratio, the sensitivity analysis for binary outcomes presented in \citet{Baiocchi:2010}, motivated under Fisher's sharp null, is also an asymptotically correct sensitivity analysis for the effect ratio equaling zero in the presence of effect heterogeneity.
 Sensitivity analyses using McNemar's tests are ubiquitous in paired observational studies with binary outcomes, and Proposition \ref{thm.equiv} provides a useful fortification for those analyses should a critic be concerned about effect heterogeneity.